Himalayan Yoga Academy

 The Digestive System

-The oral cavity (mouth ) is made up of a small outer portion ( vestibule) between the teeth and the lips and the inner major part between the teeth and the lips and the inner major part between the teeth and the tongue.
-Roof of the mputh consists of a hard and sft palate.
-Soft palate helps in swallowing, sucking , blowing and producing sound.
+The oral cavity (mouth) is made up of a small outer portion (vestibule) between the teeth and the lips.
+The inner major part between the teeth and the lips and the inner major part between the teeth and the tongue.
+The roof of the mouth consists of a hard and soft palate.
+Soft palate helps in swallowing, sucking, blowing, and producing sound.
 The uvula hangs down from the soft palate.

 More on Digestive System